lbryio/lbry.com/content/faq/how-to-publish.md

 You can continue to use LBRY while the upload completes.

-### How do I create a Channel?
+## How do I create a channel?

-1. Open the LBRY app.
+1. Open LBRY

 2. Click on the LBC balance showing at the top right of the app.
 You will get a dropdow, select `Publish` from the menu.
 ![Click the Publish Button](https://spee.ch/@clem:0/publishclick.png)